-- 3.21 The Act specifies various offences which aim to protect children from the possible harms associated with alcohol and certain types of entertainment.
-These include; a prohibition of alcohol sales to children; a prohibition on unaccompanied children in specified premises between midnight and 5am; a prohibition on the purchase of alcohol on behalf of children and the prohibition on consumption of alcohol by children. - 3.22 The range of options available to limit the access of children to licensed premises that may be imposed by the Authority include: - Limitations on the hours where children (e.g. under 16) may be present; - Age limitations (below 18); - Limitations or exclusions when certain activities are taking place; - Requirements for an accompanying adult: - In exceptional cases, exclusion of people under 18 from the premises or parts thereof when any licensable activities are taking place.
+- 3.22 The Act specifies various offences which aim to protect children from the possible harms associated with alcohol and certain types of entertainment.
+These include; a prohibition of alcohol sales to children; a prohibition on unaccompanied children in specified premises between midnight and 5am; a prohibition on the purchase of alcohol on behalf of children and the prohibition on consumption of alcohol by children. - 3.23 The range of options available to limit the access of children to licensed premises that may be imposed by the Authority include: - Limitations on the hours where children (e.g. under 16) may be present;

-- 3.23 Licensees will be expected to prevent children from viewing films that are unsuitable because of the age classification of the film that has been imposed by the British Board of Film Classification.
-Children will not be permitted to view un-certificated films. - 3.24 The Authority will expect that where a significant number of unaccompanied children will be present during a public entertainment event, the licensee will ensure that an adequate number of adult staff is present to control the access, egress and safety in and around the premises.
-The number of staff required should be assessed by the licensee, taking into account the number of children to be present, the type of entertainment, the characteristics of the premises and any other relevant factor, subject to there being a minimum of one member of staff per 50 children or part thereof.
+- Age limitations (below 18); - Limitations or exclusions when certain activities are taking place; - Requirements for an accompanying adult; - In exceptional cases, exclusion of people under 18 from the premises or parts thereof when any licensable activities are taking place. - 3.24 Licensees will be expected to prevent children from viewing films that are unsuitable because of the age classification of the film that has been imposed by the British Board of Film Classification.
+Children will not be permitted to view un-certificated films. - 3.25 The Authority will expect that where a significant number of unaccompanied children will be present during a public entertainment event, the licensee will ensure that an adequate number of adult staff is present to control the access, egress and safety in and around the premises.
+The number of staff required should be assessed by the licensee, taking into account the number of children to be present, the type of entertainment, the characteristics of the premises and any other relevant factor, subject to there being a minimum of one member of staff per 50 children or part thereof. - 3.26 Licence holders that provide accommodation will be expected to have robust child protection measures.
+Such policies and documentation should be available to authorised officers upon request.